 Whether you’re an experienced e-biker or just getting amped up, there’s an e-bike-friendly Great Ride to suit you.

 The e-bike is a truly revolutionary invention, one that enables many more people to experience the joys of cycling.
 They take the sting out of hills and make short work of long distances, and allow friends and family groups to ride together without anyone getting left behind.

-Happily, most of the 23 Ngā Haerenga Great Rides of New Zealand offer excellent e-biking adventures, from short, leisurely outings to multi-day tours.
+Happily, all of the 23 Ngā Haerenga Great Rides of New Zealand offer excellent e-biking adventures, from short, leisurely outings to multi-day tours.

 Trail towns on the Great Rides offer excellent support services, from bike-friendly accommodation and handy charging points, to cycle tour operators who can hire you the right type of bike, teach you how to ride it, and come rescue you if things fall flat.

-There are e-bike adventures on all 23 Great Rides – here’s just a few ideas to get you buzzing this summer.
+There are e-bike adventures on all 23 Great Rides – here’s just a few ideas to get you buzzing.
 And for more information about riding an e-bike, read our blog.